 Child Nutrition Program

 All schools have implemented OVS by offering a complete school lunch (five food items) and allowing students to decline one or two items that they do not intend to eat.
 This means that students must take at least three of the five food items offered to receive a reimbursable meal.
-The same process is required for breakfast however only four items are offered and 3 have to be chosen
+The same process is required for breakfast.
+However, only four items are offered and a minimum of 3 are to be chosen.

 The Healthy, Hunger-Free Kids Act (HHFKA) provided schools and local educational agencies (LEAs) that predominately serve low-income children with a new option for meal certification.
 Under the Community Eligibility Provision (CEP), schools do not collect or process meal applications for free and reduced-price meals served under the National School Lunch Program (NSLP) and School Breakfast Program (SBP).